my-lambda-projects/Lambda/7-assets/past-student-repos/_misc/Blockchain-Notes-master/README.md

 ## Notify Nodes

->On Bitcoin, it is up to each individual node to decide how they “trust” other nodes.
+>On Bitcoin, it is up to each individual node to decide how they "trust” other nodes.
 > Some node reject all connections, some accept all.
 > Some are somewhere in between depending on services or version, etc.
 > ALL nodes validate transactions and the blockchain.